 And now for a little history lesson...

 Back to our old friend hard-copy, paper-based document management systems.
-The storing and processing of often tens of thousands of paper documents placed a heavy burden (literally) on businesses and organizations.
+The storing and processing of tens of thousands of paper documents placed a heavy burden (literally) on businesses and organizations.
 Sifting through all of it was time consuming and, like a misplaced library book on a shelf, it was easy to lose track of hard copies in all that mass.
 Lost documentation became very common in many industries.

 Another big issue with paper-based systems was document sharing and tracking.
 It’s hard to imagine now, but entire teams of employees were often tasked with physically transferring official documents to multiple approved reviewers, editors, or signees.
 Times that by a few thousand documents and you’ve got yourself a full-time job.
 Now add to that the complexity of tracking that documentation.
 Employees would physically take a document to a reviewer or an approver for a signature.
 But what if said reviewer was out?
 Or what if one or multiple reviewers requested further edits before signing off?
 What if they signed the document but requested that it be routed to someone else later?
 There were many ways to lose track of documents or forget how a document fit into a business process.
 It’s relatively easy to keep a single document in mind but hundreds, thousands, or even tens of thousands of documents are another level of complexity that requires additional tools.

 When paper was big, document security was also a big task, aka headache.
-Most companies and organizations couldn’t afford to lock down their documents in expensive environmentally-controlled storage rooms.
+Most companies and organizations couldn’t afford to lock down their documents in expensive environmentally controlled storage rooms.
 Instead, they used the more budget friendly, though unsophisticated, system of filing cabinets or storerooms to secure things.
 Which, as we’ve seen, isn’t the best if you actually need to access and track those documents.

 Another boon of the 1980s, document management software came on the commercial scene.
 Companies began purchasing these new solutions and got rid of their filing cabinets and cleared those storerooms all together—and found new jobs for those poor document routing teams.

 Using document management software meant companies could decrease the time spent tracking, organizing, and securing large amounts of scanned and digital assets.
 They could route documents to the correct approvers and reviews in a matter of seconds and track changes to documents seamlessly.
+Specifically, this digital transformation in quality and manufacturing document management systems fostered increased collaboration between two critical areas of the business.

 Email is great for a lot of things.
 But secure file sharing and version tracking isn’t exactly one of them.
-Having secure, trackable document management software. gave companies the ability to move away from file sharing via email, reducing the risk of sensitive or proprietary information being viewed by unapproved parties.
+Having secure, trackable document management software gave companies the ability to move away from file sharing via email, reducing the risk of sensitive or proprietary information being viewed by unapproved parties.
 It gave them the ability to timestamp and validate documentation.
 It also meant they could limit user access to different levels based on a user’s position within an organization.